WZRM: WBOT and WILD-FM

 In 1999, WCAV was purchased by Radio One, a company that owns and operates radio stations which target African American communities.
 Radio One made many transmitter improvements and established new studios in Roxbury, a largely African American section of Boston.
-After weeks of dead air and a week-long stunt of a loop of Tone Lōc's "Wild Thing", the station was relaunched on December 6, 1999, as WBOT, Hot 97.7, targeting the Greater Boston area with a mainstream urban format.
+After weeks of dead air and a five-day long stunt of a loop of Tone Lōc's "Wild Thing", the station was relaunched on December 6, 1999, as WBOT, Hot 97.7, targeting the Greater Boston area with a mainstream urban format.

 From the very beginning, the 97.7 signal had been plagued by a poor signal in Boston and points north.
 However, after the relocation of WBOT's transmitter to Great Blue Hill in Milton, Massachusetts, in summer 2005, the station's signal improved dramatically.

-WBOT had never made any significant strides against its main competitor (and eventual sister station) WJMN ("Jam'n 94.5"), a station which had no signal problem and depended chiefly on the region's large Caucasian population for success.
-At the same time, Radio One had been experiencing great success with the urban adult contemporary and urban oldies format of WILD (1090), a weak AM radio station that was prohibited by Federal Communications Commission (FCC) regulations from operating at night.
+WBOT never made any significant strides against its main competitor (and eventual sister station) WJMN ("Jam'n 94.5"), a station which had no signal problem and depended chiefly on the region's large Caucasian population for success.
+At the same time, Radio One had been experiencing great success with the urban adult contemporary and urban oldies format of WILD (1090), an AM radio station that was prohibited by Federal Communications Commission (FCC) regulations from operating at night.

 On October 20, 2005, Radio One moved the format and intellectual property of WILD to WBOT's FM signal.
 This move eliminated WBOT from the Boston radio dial, and created the new 97.7 WILD FM.
-WILD-FM would air the urban adult contemporary programming previously heard on WILD 1090 during the day, and aired the old WBOT's mainstream urban format during the late afternoon and early evening hours.
+WILD-FM would air the urban adult contemporary programming previously heard on WILD (AM) during the day, and aired the old WBOT's mainstream urban format during the late afternoon and early evening hours.
 The station officially changed call letters to WILD-FM on October 26, 2005.

 The former "Hot 97.7" format subsequently reappeared on 97.5, before moving to 87.7 as a pirate radio station.
 The operations on these frequencies were not affiliated with Radio One.
 The station was shut down in 2010.
 The group now maintains a web-only presence.